dsoftwareinc/wiwik/docs/deployment/index.md

 for nginx site.
 Create a copy of this file (preferably create a new context under `config` directory and put all configuration there) and edit it.

-Notice nginx should perform 2 main functions:
+Notice nginx should perform two main functions:

 1. Serve static files calls (`/media` or `/static`) directly.
 2. Refer to gunicorn for all other calls.